 - Flexible to pay with cryptos, gold or dollars.

 We have immediate openings for FREE LASIK screenings.
 If you were previously rejected as a LASIK candidate, we welcome you to see and to explore topo map guidance and other vision correction options to help you see every moment.
-Plus… take advantage of our limited time introductory BOGO LASIK Offer by scheduling a complementary appointment with the form to the right of this page.
+Plus… take advantage of our latest BOGO LASIK Offer (Buy One Eye, Get One Eye Free) by scheduling a complimentary appointment with the form to the right of this page.